rahulvijay5/ActivityLog/logs/January 6.md

 ## 🎯 What I will do tomorrow:
 - Complete this websocket backend, or maybe ui too, backend for my app can be completed today(if time persists.)

+Practically this day wasn't about app dev or anything.